 Breastfeeding Info for Families

-Breastfeeding has many health benefits for babies, mothers and our community.
+Breastfeeding has many health benefits for babies, parents and our community.
 Human milk provides ideal nutrition and supports growth and development for infants.
-Breastfeeding can also help protect baby and mom against certain illnesses and diseases.
-The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for about the first six months and continued breastfeeding along with complementary foods as long as mutually desired by the mother and child for 2 years or beyond.
+Breastfeeding can also help protect the baby and the lactating parent against certain illnesses and diseases.
+The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for about the first six months and continued breastfeeding along with complementary foods as long as mutually desired by the parent and child for 2 years or beyond.

-For breastfeeding families, it’s a journey that often comes with ups and downs and feelings of accomplishment and frustration.
-On this page, you can explore a variety of breastfeeding topics to help you prepare for breastfeeding while you are still pregnant; get started with breastfeeding a newborn; overcome challenges during your breastfeeding experience; or support a breastfeeding mom.
+For breastfeeding families, it is a journey that often comes with ups and downs and feelings of accomplishment and frustration.
+On this page, you can explore a variety of topics to help you prepare for lactation, get started with breastfeeding a newborn, get help overcoming challenges, or support a lactating parent.

 - Breast Changes During Pregnancy